 But the designation stops here, with the possible exception of hemp.
 The physiological processes that produce hemp fiber interfere with THC production in a way we don’t completely understand at this time.

 In summation, a sativa can possess a cannabinoid and terpene profile indistinguishable in taste, smell, and appearance to indica.
 Likewise, an indica can provide the psychedelic, cerebral experience for which sativas typically receive the credit.
 The interplay between a plant’s genetic potential and its expression in its environment are what create the endless combinations of cultivars and varieties.
-These cultivars and varieties each come with their own unique physical appearance and chemical makeup, which produces a one-of-a-kind plant medicine.
-It is clear that we have a privilege of accessing these natural wonders for our own individual medical needs.
+These cultivars and varieties each come with their own unique physical appearance and chemical makeup, which produces a one-of-a-kind plant.
+It is clear that we have a privilege of accessing these natural wonders for our own individual needs.